Home » Recipes » Soup » Oyster Stew

 Easy oster stew in a white bowl with oyster crackers to the side

-Growing up, my favorite part of this stew was the rich and creamy broth.
-I wasn’t a fan of oysters as a child and would carefully ladle the broth into my bowl, leaving the oysters behind.
+I wasn’t a fan of oysters as a child and would carefully ladle the rich, creamy broth into my bowl, leaving the oysters behind.
+But as the years ticked by, I grew to seek out the oysters – especially when Mom used fresh oysters!

-Fresh oysters in their shells
+fresh oysters in their shell

 Recipe Ingredients

-• Fresh raw oysters, with their juice – You can also substitute fresh shucked oysters packed in water or canned oysters.
+• Fresh raw oysters, with their juice – You can also substitute fresh shucked oysters packed in water – or canned oysters.
 (I highly recommend fresh over canned!)

 How to Make Oyster Stew

 • Start the broth: In a large saucepan, melt the butter.
 Add minced garlic and cook for 1 minute.
-Sprinkle flour over the top and whisk to incorporate.

-• Finish the broth: Whisk in salt, Worcestershire sauce, and hot pepper sauce.
-Cook for 1 minute, whisking gently all the while.
-Add strained oyster juice, followed by the milk.
-Cook over low to medium-low heat until mixture is steaming.
-Then turn heat down to low and let cook for 10 minutes.
+• Add broth liquids, then simmer: Add strained oyster juice, followed by the milk.
+Cook over low to medium-low heat until it’s steaming.
+Then turn heat down to low and simmer for 10 minutes.

 A plate of fresh oysters in their shells

-A Few Oyster Stew FAQ’s and Tips
+Oyster Stew FAQ’s and Tips

 Serving Suggestions